02.05.2019 / 15:44

 - Spoken interaction

 Everyday Business Analyst conveys a huge amount of requirements, ideas and opinions using verbal communication.
-Ability to ask the right questions and answer them correctly helps BA to understand all stakeholders’ needs.
+The ability to ask the right questions and answer them correctly helps BA to understand all stakeholders’ needs.
 Verbal communication is also a key skill for arranging audio conferences and calls when information is perceived only by ear.

 - Written communication

 Business communication using e-mail, Skype or other tools requires literacy and structured writing.
-Business Analyst is also responsible for writing different types of project documentation including project vision, user stories, business requirements, test cases, etc. Business Analyst should be self-restrained delivering written project information so that a reader can clearly understand it.
+Business Analyst is also responsible for writing different types of project documentation including project vision, user stories, business requirements, test cases, etc. Business Analysts should be self-restrained delivering written project information so that a reader can clearly understand it.

-Besides clear explanation of his own thoughts, Business Analyst should be able to listen to others.
+Besides a clear explanation of his own thoughts, Business Analysts should be able to listen to others.
 Spoken interaction skills are more effective in conjunction with listening skills.
 Being a good and involved listener helps to gather and use actual information within the project.
 Good listening skills help BA to build honest relationships between stakeholders understanding the context of the project.